 Another important aspect of business economics to consider is free cash flow conversion i.e. the extent to which profits are converted to cash rather than being swallowed up by new investments.
 This links to ROCE – a business with a high return on capital should as a consequence also either turn a high proportion of its profits into cash or in some cases, where it is able to profitably reinvest a high proportion of cash, be growing at a tremendous rate.
 I will typically look at cash flow over the last few years to get a sense of cash conversion, whether there are any anomalies and a picture of how much the firm has been investing recently.

 A final quantitative check I use in screening is the net debt level.
 A high quality business of the sort I want to invest in should generate a lot of cash and will generally not have much debt or will have net cash.
-I don’t invest in any business with high net debt – partly because it creates risks of liquidity or insolvency, but mostly because it indicates that it is not the sort of business I’d want to invest in (high capital requirements or poor cash generation).
+I don’t tend to invest in any business with much debt – partly because it creates risks of liquidity or insolvency, but mostly because it indicates that it is not the sort of business I’d want to invest in (high capital requirements or poor cash generation).
 I might make exception for larger businesses who may sometimes ‘leverage up’ if they have a lot of profitable opportunities to invest in, but I do this rarely and carefully.

 Does it have a good track record?

-To this end, as well as looking at ROCE I screen for 5yr CAGR in profit, FCF and look at the consistency in growth over time.
+To this end, as well as looking at ROCE, I screen for 5yr CAGR in profit, FCF and look at the consistency in growth over time.
 I also more simply look at the long term share price chart (or screen for the long term relative price strength).
 A high quality share in my view should always have a steadily increasing share price over the longer term (e.g. 5-10 years) – if I see any major bumps on the way I’m interested to understand what happened.
 While it can sometimes happen, I do not think it is that common for previously ordinary businesses with oscillating performance and share price to suddenly then become great businesses.

 What does the business do?